payu-india/CMS-Chatbot/docs/v2 web integration/v2-merchant-hosted-checkout-integration/index.md

 next:
   description: ''
 ---
-Custom Checkout or Merchant Hosted Checkout integration is used to process credit/debit card payments on your website using PayU, collect card details on your website and submit them to PayU via API.
+Seamless integration is used to process credit/debit card payments on your website using PayU, collect card details on your website and submit them to PayU via API.
 This eliminates the need for redirection to PayU’s payment page, resulting in a more secure and efficient transaction.

 > 👍 Before you begin:
 >